 I’m a shopaholic when it comes to shoes, so Bangkok, Thailand is the perfect place for me.
 Buying cheap shoes in Bangkok is as easy as opening the door and leaving your apartment, as they are everywhere.
 The styles are fabulous, you can find every color imaginable (and some you’ve probably never seen before!) and prices are cheap.

 An average pair of shoes in Bangkok is around 150 baht (US $5).
 Is it any wonder I have over 100 pairs?
-If you’ll be in Bangkok and want to find a great pair of cheap shoes, look no further than these fabulous places for shoe shopping – I guarantee you’ll find a pair you love.
+If you’ll be in Bangkok and want to find a great pair of cheap shoes, look no further than these fabulous places for shoe shopping – I guarantee you will find a pair you love.

 Street Stalls and Markets – The first place to check for a great pair of cheap shoes in Bangkok is a street stall or a market.
 Street stalls are on just about every street in Bangkok so you don’t have to go anywhere special.
 If you’re looking for stalls with a lot of styles though, try the street stalls that run the length of Sukhumvit Road (in the evening they’re all open).